BigMurry/huke/README.md

 ```
 ## Basic Logic

-By subscribing an event with the webhook and providing a url, when the webhook triger the corresponding event, a POST request is send to the binding url.
+By subscribing an event with the webhook and providing a url, when the webhook triger the corresponding event, a POST request is sent to the binding url.

 ## Quick Usage
 ```javascript